 Whether you’re driving or on foot, it’s important to stay safe on the roads.
 Slowing down and taking time to look can help you avoid an accident and potentially severe injuries.

-For those who have been injured in a pedestrian accident, it’s essential to contact a qualified personal injury attorney to discuss your case.
+For those who have been injured in a pedestrian accident, it’s essential to contact a qualified law firm to discuss your case.
 A lawyer can help examine the details of your circumstances to determine the best course of action for recovering after a pedestrian accident.